 Sexual and reproductive health

 Different religions and cultures have different beliefs and practices concerning menstruation, pregnancy and childbirth.
-These can affect health and treatment compliance.
-Explore the patient’s beliefs and understanding.
+These can affect a patient’s understanding of and compliance with healthcare professionals’ recommendations.

 A sexual history is an important part of an overall health assessment.
 Consider whether the patient may require a full sexual health screen for sexually transmitted infections on the basis of country of origin and sexual history.

 Sexual health promotion including safer sex advice is important to address with all sexually active people.

 Ask migrant women if they feel comfortable to discuss family planning needs as this can be a sensitive topic in some cultures.